chasehermanson/IT1600/README.md

 # Hosting HTML/CSS Code to AWS Server Via FileZilla
    ##### Created by Chase Hermanson (Cmhvz6)

-## This tutorial will show the basics steps that are necessary to take in order to house your HTML/CSS code to an AWS server.
-FileZilla will be used as the transfer system between your local system and your server.
+## * *This tutorial will show the basics steps that are necessary to take in order to house your HTML/CSS code to an AWS server.
+FileZilla will be used as the transfer system between your local system and your server.* *

-## The inteneded audience would be early year web developers who have basic AWS and terminal experience.
+## * *The inteneded audience would be early year web developers who have basic AWS and terminal experience.
 As long as they have been exposed to basic IT/CS technology, they should have no problem following the steps setting up the connection.
-They may not have the HTML/CSS to have anything populated to the HTML server, but at least the connection between the local host and AWS server will be there.
+They may not have the HTML/CSS to have anything populated to the HTML server, but at least the connection between the local host and AWS server will be there.* *

-## ** First steps would be to launch the AWS Instance.
-This is assumed you have an AWS educate or AWS credits because launching an instance is not free. **
+## * *First steps would be to launch the AWS Instance.
+This is assumed you have an AWS educate or AWS credits because launching an instance is not free.**

 ![IT1600](LaunchInstance.jpg)

-## **Next you'll have to configure your instance type and instance settings, this is all dependent on what you plan on doing.
-I currently have an AMAZON LINUX 2 AMI instance running, so I will be using that for this tutorial.**
+## * *Next you'll have to configure your instance type and instance settings, this is all dependent on what you plan on doing.
+I currently have an AMAZON LINUX 2 AMI instance running, so I will be using that for this tutorial* *

 ![IT1600](SelectType.jpg)

-## **And next youll have to select the instance type.
+## * *And next youll have to select the instance type.
 And for demostration purposes I have t2.micro General purpose instance selected, mostly because it is eligible with the free tier.
-You're now ready to launch the instance and connect to it.**
+You're now ready to launch the instance and connect to it.* *

 ![IT1600](Settings.jpg)

-## **You will need to create a key pair.
-It will be a .pem file in order to be used with OpenSSH.**
+## * *You will need to create a key pair.
+It will be a .pem file in order to be used with OpenSSH.* *

 In the terminal run ``` *ssh -i **/path/my-key-pair.pem** ec2-18-219-151-71.us-east-2.compute.amazonaws.com* ```

-## **Once the instance is up and running and you are connected via your .pem file, next you have to set up a public HTML.
+## * *Once the instance is up and running and you are connected via your .pem file, next you have to set up a public HTML.
 You will run the following code in your terminal.
-The below code installs the most up to date versions of the neccessary applications.**
+The below code installs the most up to date versions of the neccessary applications.* *

 ```
 **sudo yum install -y httpd24 php56 mysql55-server php56-mysqlnd**